agonzalesbm/Machine-Learning-Reference-Vault/handbook/week-1.typ

 - Points with equal $J(w, b)$ in the contour plot correspond to models with similar predictive quality.

 == Gradient Descent
 Gradient descent is an algorithm used to minimize a cost function $J(w, b)$.
 - It systematically finds the values of $w$ and $b$ that minimize $J(w, b)$.
 - It is widely used in machine learning, including in training neural networks (deep learning).

 #figure(
   image("./images/2024-11-3d-model.png"),
 )
 === Application Scope
 Gradient descent is not limited to linear regression cost functions.
 - It can minimize any differentiable function, including functions with multiple parameters.

 === How Gradient Descent Works
 1. Start with initial guesses for parameters ($w$ and $b$).
    - Common choice: $w = 0$ and $b = 0$.
 2. Adjust $w$ and $b$ iteratively to reduce $J(w, b)$.
 3. Continue updating until $J(w, b)$ reaches or is near its minimum.

 === Surface Plot Example
 Supose $J(w, b)$ represented as a surface plot:
 - $w$ and $b$ define the horizontal axes.
 - $J(w, b)$ defines the vertical axis (height of the surface).

 === Analogy: Descending a Hill
 1. *Starting Point:*
    Supose standing on a hill.
 The height corresponds to $J(w, b)$ at that point.
 2. *Choosing the Direction:*
    - Spin 360 degrees and determine the direction of steepest descent.
    - Take a small step in that direction.
 3. *Repeat:*
    - After each step, reassess and take another step downhill.
    - Continue until you reach a local minimum.

 == Key Properties of Gradient Descent

 === Local Minima
 - *Definition:* A local minimum is a point where $J(w, b)$ is lower than at any nearby point.
 - *Behavior:*
   - The algorithm converges to the local minimum nearest to the starting point.
   - Different starting points may lead to different local minima.

 ==== Example: Multiple Valleys
 1. Start in one valley: Gradient descent will lead to the local minimum of that valley.
 2. Start in another valley: Gradient descent will find the local minimum of this second valley.
    - This demonstrates the dependency on the starting point.

 === Gradient Descent Algorithm

 #figure(
   image("./images/2024-11-21-gradiant-equation.png"),
-  caption: [
-    I made this diagram using _excalidraw_, that, in my head, represents what we are trying to do. $x^(\(i\))$ is the $i$-th training example, and $y^(\(i\))$ is the $i$-th training label.
-  ]
 )

 ==== Update Equation